GraemeMalcolm/AI-102/instructions/07-speech.md

     python speaking-clock.py
     ```

-7. Observe the output as the code should run without error, displaying the region of the speech service resource the application will use.
+7. If you are using C#, you can ignore the warnings about using the **await** operator in asynchronous methods - we'll fix that later.
+The code should display the region of the speech service resource the application will use.

 ## Recognize speech